The Rise of the Wellness Recliner: Why Zero Gravity Is a Smart Living Room Upgrade

 | Deep recline | 150.0 |

-Use this practical checklist to match a chair to your space and habits:
+Use this checklist to match a chair to your space.
+Note: Numerical ranges are suggested heuristics; always prioritize your personal "sit-test" results.

-- Consider visual weight — choose slim profiles and coordinated colors so the recliner enhances rather than dominates your decor.
+- Evaluate Visual Weight: Choose slim profiles and coordinated colors so the recliner enhances rather than dominates your decor.

-This article only discusses comfort and setup advice for recliners.
+Disclaimer: This article only discusses comfort and setup advice.
 It does not constitute medical advice, diagnosis, or treatment.
-If you experience persistent discomfort or have existing conditions, please consult qualified healthcare professionals.
+If you experience persistent discomfort, please consult qualified healthcare professionals.